 Change, especially organisational change has developed a bit of a bad reputation.
-Change management is talked about as a challenge.
+Effective change management is talked about as a challenge.
 Many say it is hard.
 But that doesn’t mean we have to EXPECT it to be that way.
 The problem with expectations is we seek then to confirm them.
 If we expect a change initiative to fail, that automatically increases the risk of a self-fulfilling prophecy.

 Our negativity bias can also skew how we interpret our results seeing success as a fluke and failure as proof of difficulty.

-Which is why it’s time for a reframe of how we look at change because change is the lifeblood of innovation, providing the DNA for our future.
+Which is why it’s time for a reframe of how we look at change because effective change is the lifeblood of innovation, providing the DNA for our future.

 Change is evolution at work.